ThingsMyMacDoes/Filter-Youtube-Comments/README.md

 You need to get your own Youtube Data API key and insert it in the Dataloader script.
 If necessary consult YT on how to get an API key

+The API key will let you fetch about 10k comments and replies on a daily basis for free.

 Run the script and it will ask for a video url